ayonli/type-guard/README.md

     variable/property/parameter when it is omitted.
 NOTE: this function will implicitly force `optional`.
 - `remarks(note: string)` Adds a remark message to the variable/property/parameter.
+    This could be useful when generating JSON Schema.
 - `deprecated(message?: string)` Marks the current variable/property/parameter
     as deprecated and provide a message.
 - `alternatives(...props: string[])` Sets the current property and the other